mick-starego/wordle-agent/README.md

 ## Provided Dictionaries
 This repo includes four dictionaries in the `dicts/` directory.
 The Wordle dictionary is used by default.
 * Wordle dictionary
+  * `wordle.txt`
   * 2,315 words
   * All possible Wordle target words
 * Stanford dictionary
+  * `stanford.txt`
   * 5,757 words
   * The Stanford GraphBase list of five-letter words
   * Useful for evaluating agent performance on large word list
 * Primes dictionary
+  * `primes.txt`
   * 8,368 words
   * The list of all prime numbers between 10,000 and 99,999
   * Useful for playing Primel
   * When using this dictionary, be sure to add the `--numeric` flag
 * Hockey dictionary
+  * `hockey.txt`
   * 761 words
   * The list of all five-letter NHL player last names, past and present
   * Useful for playing Gordle

+### First Moves
+Each dictionary is accompanied by a first-moves file.
+This file contains the most optimal guess options for the first move.
+Because the process of generating these options is computationally expensive, they loaded from a static file.
+This file must be named with the dictionary file's name suffixed with "-first-moves".
+If a file matching this pattern does not exist, it will be generated.

 ## Testing
 * A testing harness is included that will simulate games and track the agent's success.